Carbon Neutral Packaging Materials.

 New investment provides green corrugated cardboard for use at GWP

-Two of the partners in Corrboard – the corrugator part owned by GWP Group – have invested £5.5m in the creation of a sustainable energy generation facility fuelled by organic waste.
+Two of the partners in Corrboard – the corrugator GWP helped launch and continues to have strong ties with – have invested £5.5m in the creation of a sustainable energy generation facility fuelled by organic waste.

 The investment in CorrBoard Bioenergy (CB Bio) by Swanline and McLaren Packaging, will facilitate the production of carbon neutral corrugated material for use at GWP’s manufacturing plant in Cricklade, Wiltshire.